Brandon98MAns/About-Me/README.md

 - 👋 Hi, I’m Brandon Mansfield.
+Here you will find some of my projects ordered by technology...
-- 👀 I’m interested in learning the Web fullstack development.
+- 👀 I’m interested in learning the Web fullstack development, mostly oriented to automation.
-- 🌱 I’m currently learning Web development and Automation for websites
+- 🌱 I’m currently learning Web development and Automation with Javascript.
 - 💞️ I’m looking to collaborate on projects where I can contribute my knowledge and grow alongside professionals in the area.
 - 📫 How to reach me Brandon_mansfield@hotmail.es / https://www.linkedin.com/in/brandon-mansfield98/